EvaFrossard/EvaFrossard.github.io/index.md

 From our data, if your experiencing a decline, you might just be in it for more than 3 months... and maybe even forever !
 Let's get those number down for you...

 To make you visualise a bit more, here is a little glimpse at the biggest Youtubers' declines, so you can see how well our detection works (with a little drama too...)!
-Maybe they are
+If you're one of those big Youtubers we mentionned before, or even one of the one present in the carrousel (Jake Paul is that you ?), don't hesitate to go check out your <a href="#1M+club" style="color: red; font-weight: bold;" >dedicated section</a>.

 <div class="flourish-embed flourish-cards" data-src="visualisation/20775803"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/20775803/thumbnail" width="100%" alt="cards visualization" /></noscript></div>

 Okay, okay, we might just be rubbing salt into the wound right now with loss and declines, let's talk about more positive things... the recovery !